adi518/vue-facebook-login/README.md

 ### ⚠️ [Sdk-Init Event](#sdk-init-event)

 You can use this event to grab the Facebook SDK instance, but **also** the underlying component `scope` object.
-Using this object, you can control the component empirically, similarly to how you would with `this.$ref`.
+Using this object, you can control the component empirically, similarly to how you would with `ref`.
 See example:

 ```html
 <template>